truth table: Binary Operations 1

 False

 AssertionError: True is not falsebecause my solution does not work for this case.
-The function returned True and the assertion expected False.
+The function returns True and the assertion expects False.
 The logical_conjunction function has to make a choice, it should return

 False, if the first input is False and the second input is True